Callonz/Uplotopia/README.md

 ## Setup
-* Download uplotopia.py.
+* Download this repository and paste the files in a folder somewhere (e.g. /home/user/bob/uplotopia/).
-* Edit the file and change the following variables set in the config block.
+* Open the config.ini change the following variables.
   * `url` corresponds to `$uploadhost` in the aforementioned script.
-  * `passwd` corresponds to `$key`.
+  * `key` corresponds to `$key`.
-  * `folderpath` states where the screenshots will be saved.
+  * `folderpath` states where the screenshots will be saved locally.
+  * `filename` determines how the files will be saved, you may change this but it is not necessary.

 ## Usage